gitter-badger/miu-1/miuki/notes/parallel.rst

 #. `Kentucky Mule — limits of Scala typechecking speed
    <https://medium.com/@gkossakowski/kentucky-mule-limits-of-scala-typechecking-speed-6a44bd520a2f>`_

+Also see comments in this `Github issue <https://github.com/gkossakowski/kentuckymule/issues/6>`_.

-Video related to Hack (parallel typechecker for FB's PHP dialect): https://www.youtube.com/watch?v=uXuYVUdFY48&t=346s
+Video related to Hack (parallel typechecker for FB's PHP dialect), which as an inspiration for Kentucky Mule. https://www.youtube.com/watch?v=uXuYVUdFY48&t=346s

 Key takeaways: